wavefrontshaping-MonteCarlo/wavefrontshaping-MonteCarlo-2024/README.md

 - Reconstruct_signal_field
 - Phase_error_distribution_graph

-Wavefront Shaping folder contains the functions corresponding to the Wavefront Shaping module, excluding any functions that are duplicated in the Interferometric Wavefront Measurement module."
+Wavefront_shaping folder contains the functions corresponding to the Wavefront shaping module, excluding any functions that are duplicated in the Interferometric Wavefront Measurement module.
 - Calculate enhancement
 - Calculate_unoptimized_field
 - Enhancement_graph